 - IFRS 9: New standard that replaced IAS 39 for classification and measurement of financial instruments.
-Adoption of this standard did not have any material impact on financial statement presentation other than increased disclosure. - IFRS 15: New standard that replaced IAS 11 which establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+Adoption of this standard did not have a material impact on financial statement presentation. - IFRS 15: New standard that replaced IAS 11 which establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 Adoption of this standard did not have any impact on the Company's consolidated financial statements.